InfinityAlgo-Academy/LightHouse/readme.md

 * **[DebugBear](https://www.debugbear.com/)** - DebugBear is a website monitoring tool based on Lighthouse.
 See how your scores and metrics changed over time, with a focus on understanding what caused each change.
 DebugBear is a paid product with a free 30-day trial.

+* **[Fluxguard](https://fluxguard.com/)** - Fluxguard provides website DOM change monitoring orchestrated with Google Puppeteer, and audited by Lighthouse.
+Fluxguard is a freemium product, with monthly monitoring of up to 75 pages for free.

 * **[HTTPArchive](http://httparchive.org/)** - HTTPArchive tracks how the web is built by crawling 500k pages with Web Page Test, including Lighthouse results, and stores the information in BigQuery where it is [publicly available](https://discuss.httparchive.org/t/quickstart-guide-to-exploring-the-http-archive/682).

 * **[SpeedCurve](https://speedcurve.com)** — SpeedCurve is a tool for continuously monitoring web performance across different browsers, devices, and regions.
 It can aggregate any metric including Lighthouse scores across multiple pages and sites, and allows you to set performance budgets with Slack or email alerts.
 SpeedCurve is a paid product with a free 30-day trial.